 ID 3433

 Manager Smith, Dr Ian

 Handler Speed, Jane

 Opened 08/11/2023

 Consequence (current) Major - 4

 Likelihood (current) Likely - 4

 Risk level (current) Extreme Risk

 Risk level (Target) Moderate Risk

-Rating (current) 16
+Rating (current)

 Description If the CT reporting backlog does not improve back to the 4 week reporting KPI, then patient pathways will continue to be delayed whilst awaiting results ultimately resulting in potential patient harm

 Controls in place PACS Board re-initiated (now called Image Working Board) CT Backlog Operational Group initiated.
 Was meeting weekly.
 Then fortnightly.
 Now monthly via the COO Patient prioritisation across all divisions and specialties to ensure all patient reports are treated equitably Prioritisation given to reports for inpatients, clinically unwell or deteriorating patients and those on active cancer & RTT pathways.
 All other patients, including longterm surveillance patients, are prioritised in date order reporting the oldest first.
 Weekly reporting of backlog into Trust Access operational meeting Weekly reporting by email to the CT Backlog Group attendees Escalation into STA Division via monthly performance reporting Quarterly update into QRMG via quarterly reporting Locum shifts offered to medical staff to undertake additional reporting Confirmation of stats numbers by consultant are accurate to ensure monitoring, tracking and ensure all are meeting their job planned reporting quota.
 Numbers circulated fortnightly to the consultant team.
 Insourcing Company providing 4 radiologists to report on CTs ran between 20/1/24 and 31/3/24 to clear the backlog to within KPI.
 This succeeded with the simple CTs but still left quite significant waiting times for the complex reports.
 Reviewing reporting capacity against demand, identified the department is staffed to 2018/19 activity levels with no previous uplift until 2024 for the additional activity undertaken, further benchmarking underway to ascertain full activity gap between scanner activity and reporting time availability in the consultant team Further engagement with the Insourcing Company to commence 6/7/24 with 4 reporting shifts each weekend for 6 months, to be reviewed in September 2024, to support with covering the x4 consultant radiologist vacancies within the team.

 Risk Assessors recommended actions to further reduce the risk Full clinical engagement with any remedial plans for actioning the backlog as well as PACS Board and CT Backlog Operational Group.

 Assurance ED oversight and monthly reports to the Performance Committee Weekly reporting of backlog into CDC and Trust Access Escalation into STA Division

 Gaps in Assurance None at the moment

 Levels of Assurance (182) Inadequate

-BAF risks - Does this risk have an ·
+BAF risks - Does this risk have an

 action plan on Datix?
 (179)

-Progress notes [Rodriquez, Mrs Helen - 04/03/2025] Review of ongoing solution whilst outsourcing project being worked up - is still ongoing.
-Limited number of LC shifts remaining.
-Activity numbers provided, outstanding report numbers provided, response to Exec questions will be provided by COP 7/3/25.
-Further update to be added to this risk over the coming 4 weeks as plans move forwards with next routine review due in one month.
-[Rodriquez, Mrs Helen - 16/04/2025] Outsourcing project continues to progress.
-Currently held up awaiting executive approval to proceed to next stage of tender.
-The contract of the external provider has been switched off as contract finished.
-Awaiting exec approval to recommence.
-CT scans awaiting reporting has started to increase with no additional support in place.
-To be closely monitored during April 2025.
+Progress notes Committee Responsible for the [Rodriquez, Mrs Helen - 21/05/2025] Delays in CT reporting noted since external reporting switched off in late Feb 2025/early March 2025.
+Approval given from Execs 1/5/25 to recommence external support which has started 17/5/25 under a new contract with KPI tracking.
+Expect to see reductions in patients awaiting reporting again by June 2025.

-Committee Responsible for the Risk Performance Committee, Radiology Business Unit Meeting, STA Divisional meeting, The Board
+Rodriquez, Mrs Helen - [03/06/2025] Langley Clarke commenced 17/5/25 to support with CT reporting.
+Numbers beginning to show a slight reduction waiting but only 2 weeks in.
+The next update to include current state of play and comparison against when this commenced on 17/5/25.
+Performance Committee, Radiology Business Unit Meeting, STA Divisional meeting, The Board

+Risk

-Date last reviewed 16/04/2025
+Date last reviewed 03/06/2025

-Review date 16/05/2025
+Review date 03/07/2025

 Directorate Radiology

 Trust Objectives 2022-24 1.
 Deliver clinical excellence, 3.
 Offer positive staff experience